Royal Enfield

 Different settings (e.g., Sport, Eco, Rain) that adjust performance and power delivery.

-N/A Rain, Road
+N/A Sport, Road and Rain

 Starting